stabilaprotocol/documentation-en/docs/mechanism-algorithm/sr.md

 ## How to Become a Super Representative

-In STABILA network, any account can apply to become a witness.
-Every account can vote for witnesses.
+In STABILA network, any account can apply to become a executive.
+Every account can vote for executives.

-The top 27 witnesses are called SR, the witnesses from 28th to 127th are called Partner, the witnesses after 128th are called Candidates.
+The top 27 executives are called SR, the executives from 28th to 127th are called Partner, the executives after 128th are called Candidates.
 Only SR can produce blocks.

 The votes will be counted every 6 hours, so super representatives may also change every 6 hours.